AircraftOverviewer/bom-weather/README.md

 await BOM.getObservations(Cities.SYDNEY);
 ```
 ## Disclaimer
 *Please Note: This package is meant for test purposes only.
-Under no circumstances is this API to be used for commercial purposes.
-Please contact [BOM](http://www.bom.gov.au/) directly to get permission to use a commercial license*
+Under no circumstances is this API to be used for commercial or monetary purposes.
+Please contact [BOM](http://www.bom.gov.au/) directly to get access to a commercial license.
+All contributors on this package are in no way liable for any legal action taken against those misusing this API.
+By using this package you are acknowledging this disclaimer and agree to take personal responsibility to any misuse of this API*